 Self-Care and Balance

 It is imperative to take care of yourself from the start.
-Skipping meals, opting for convenient but unhealthy foods, skipping the gym, not sleeping enough – these are all habits that may make life easier in the short term, but will severely limit your potential in the long run.
-Rather, create systems and habits that allow you to live healthfully around your busy schedule
+Skipping meals, opting for convenient but unhealthy foods, skipping the gym, and not sleeping enough are all habits that may make life easier in the short term, but will severely limit your potential in the long run.
+Rather, create systems and habits that allow you to live healthfully around your busy schedule.

 Remember that the quality of time spent studying is more important than the quantity of time spent studying.
 Although it may seem counterintuitive, taking time away from the books for a workout, meditation session, or a good night’s rest will actually make you more productive in the long run.